Industrial Motor Repair or Replacement? Start with a Motor Failure Policy

 Increasingly, firms use outside vendors to manage their spare parts inventory.
 In addition to reducing (or even eliminating) inventory carrying costs, spares management firms can share the risks associated with obsolescence, shrinkage, overstocking, and depreciation.
 These supply-chain management vendors also often bring industry-specific expertise on failure rates of similar equipment and benefit from economies of scale on the price of spares they stock.

 Studies by W.U.
 McGovern, R.S.
 Colby & D.L.
 Flora and others show that motor efficiency drops an average of 1% on the first repair, with further decline with repeated rewinds.
-Yet, studies conducted by the Electrical Apparatus and Service Association (EASA) and Advanced Energy have proven that motor rewinding can in fact, improve motor efficiency by up to 1% when the shop embraces certain recognized best practices.
+Yet, studies conducted by the Electrical Apparatus and Service Association (EASA) and Advanced Energy have proven that motor rewinding can, in fact, improve motor efficiency by up to 1% when the shop embraces certain recognized best practices.

 Motor repair guidelines help protect the performance of repaired motors, ensuring they achieve the same speed, torque, and efficiency as they did when new.
-At a minimum, motor repair guidelines should address who performs motor repairs and how they’re completed - such as whether repairs are performed in-house or outsourced, and what repair procedures are followed.
+At a minimum, motor repair guidelines should address who performs motor repairs and the quality of the job - such as whether repairs are performed in-house or outsourced and what repair procedures are followed.
+Two questions that should be answered are:

-1. Who repairs the motors?
+1. Who repairs the industrial motors?

-At a minimum, a service center should be able to provide a root-cause analysis on motor failure, spell out your repair/replacement options, highlight their prior experience servicing similar motors, and outline their repair procedures and warranty details.
-IMG_1786PRINT_PAINTINGMOTOR1-2
+If motor repairs are outsourced, motor repair guidelines should identify the preferred vendor and criteria for assessing whether a repair shop is equipped to perform best-practice-level motor repairs.
+At a minimum, a service center should be able to provide a root-cause analysis on motor failure, spell out each repair/replacement option, highlight their prior experience servicing similar motors, and outline their repair procedures and warranty details.

 Best practices prescribed by AR100 include